percwg/perc-wg/double/draft-ietf-perc-double.md

 * The SEQ and ROC are tracked independently for the inner and outer algorithms.

-Obviously, if the Media Distributor is to be able to modify header fields but not decrypt the payload, then it must have cryptographic key for the outer algorithm, but not the inner (end-to-end) algorithm.
+If the Media Distributor is to be able to modify header fields but not decrypt the payload, then it must have cryptographic key for the outer algorithm, but not the inner (end-to-end) algorithm.
 This document does not define how the Media Distributor should be provisioned with this information.
 One possible way to provide keying material for the outer (hop-by-hop) algorithm is to use [@I-D.ietf-perc-dtls-tunnel].

 ## Key Derivation

-In order to allow the inner and outer keys to be managed independently via the master key, the transforms defined in this document MUST be used with the following PRF, which preserves the separation between the two halves of the key:
+In order to allow the inner and outer keys to be managed independently via the master key, the transforms defined in this document MUST be used with the following pseudo-random function (PRF), which preserves the separation between the two halves of the key.
+Given a positive integer `n` representing the desired output length, a master key `k_master`, and an input `x`:

 ~~~~~
 PRF_double_n(k_master,x) = PRF_inner_(n/2)(k_master,x) ||